 - Ground source heat pumps, like those manufactured by Kensa Heat Pumps, are heat pumps that absorb the sun’s energy stored in relatively shallow ground and upgrade this for use in domestic and commercial applications.
 Ground source heat pumps generally take heat from 1.2m – 200m depths.
 In this zone, there is a large amount of low grade energy available which needs a heat pump to upgrade this to more useful temperatures.

 Why Does This Difference Matter?

-The implication of the term geothermal is that the supply of energy is virtually infinite, while solar energy is very finite and very measurable.
+The implication of the term geothermal energy is that the supply of energy is virtually infinite, while solar energy is very finite and very measurable.
 It means that the pipes buried in the ground for the ground source heat pump have to be accurately designed to ensure that the system is not taking more heat from the ground than that can be replenished via heat from the sun or rain.
 Ground source heat pump collector arrays are sized to meet the heat needs of the building; geology and the ground condition thermal conductivity are taken into account when sizing the ground collector.